Virginia TV journalists killed by suspect with 'powder keg' of anger

 Hours after the shooting, someone claiming to have filmed it posted video online.
 The videos were posted to a Twitter account and on Facebook by a man identifying himself as Bryce Williams, which was Flanagan's on-air name.

 The videos were removed shortly afterward.
-One video clearly showed a handgun as the person filming approached the woman reporter.
+In one video, a handgun was clearly visible as the person filming approached the female reporter.

 The person purporting to be Williams also posted, "I filmed the shooting see Facebook" as well as saying one of the victims had "made racist comments."